silviafesta2/silviafesta2.github.io/content/posts/db.md

 ---

 # Conceptual Design: Entity-Relationship Diagrams
-The conceptual design phase consists of a thorough modeling of the Smart Buildings database using Entity-Relationship (ER) diagrams.
+The conceptual design phase consists of a complete modeling of the Smart Buildings database using Entity-Relationship (ER) diagrams.
 For each functional area of the system, a dedicated ER diagram has been developed to visually and structurally represent entities, relationships, attributes, and constraints.
 The modeling work has been further supplemented with comprehensive documentation, including data dictionaries and rules that are not immediately apparent from the diagrams alone.

 ## Functional Areas Covered
 This phase includes the design of ER models for four primary areas: